The Origins of The Willow Pattern and its Reinvention by Faux

 The increasing demand for these Eastern goods led to the development of ‘Chinoiserie’, a desirable style which drew upon the imagery, patterns and textures of these imported goods.
 ‘Chinoiserie’ permeated many aspects of design, from crockery to wall coverings, furnishing to gardens and became an extraordinarily popular trend.

 Pottery was an area where ‘Chinoiserie’ could be developed and marketed and mid-late 18th century saw the Willow Pattern emerge and begin its journey to becoming an iconic piece of ceramic design, one which is ubiquitous both in the archaeological record and even in many homes to this day.
 The most popular Willow Pattern was designed originally by either Minton or Josiah Spode I in the 1790’s, it drew on the motifs found across all manner of imported items from China.
 The Willow Pattern was a blue and white transfer-printed composite design which brought together Buddhist imagery, pagodas, landscapes, birds and trees from Chinese porcelain.
-The pattern is said to be woven around a romantic story of star-crossed lovers eloping together.
+The pattern is said to be woven around a romantic story of star.

 Many different Chinese-inspired landscape patterns were at first produced in this way, both on bone china or porcelain wares, and on white earthenware or pearlware.
 The Willow pattern became the most popular and persistent of them, and in various permutations has remained in production to the present day.
 Characteristically the background colour is white and the image blue, but various factories have used other colours in monochrome tints and there are Victorian versions with hand-touched polychrome colouring on simple outline transfers.